First shots fired in the Revolution. “The shot heard ’round

 Musgrove’s Mill, SC

-Frontier riflemen and militiamen lured the British into an
+Frontier riflemen and militiamen lured the British into an ambush and defeated them.

 25 Aug.
 1780